douglasmateus/TW-GitHub-Repository-API/README.md

 # TW-GitHub-Repository-API

-TW-GitHub-Repository-API is a Restful service using JAX-RS to retrieve all languagues into ThoughtWorks GitHub repository.
+TW-GitHub-Repository-API is a Restful service that uses JAX-RS to retrieve information from the ThoughtWorks repository on GitHub to create a structure that tells you which languages are most used in the enterprise, its repositories, and key contributors.

 To build this service these technologies were used: